Jun Hyo-seong: Endorsements

-Along with Han Sunhwa, Kim Himchan and Bang Yongguk, Hyoseong was chosen as a model for Kellan sportswear 11/12 Winter Collection in September 2011.
+Along with Han Sun-hwa, Kim Himchan and Bang Yongguk, Hyoseong was chosen as a model for Kellan sportswear 11/12 Winter Collection in September 2011.
 Hyoseong was an active endorser of the lingerie 'Yes' since being chosen as the brand model on January 29, 2013.
 In 2014, Hyoseong was chosen as the model of smartphone game Hero's Star.
 In 2016, Hyoseong was chosen as the model of a male cosmetic brand Swagger.